alexirpan/alexirpan.github.io/_posts/2015-10-16-friendship-games-geometry.markdown

 (Very minor spoilers for *Friendship Games*.
 Read at your own risk.)

+(Click on any image to see the full size photo.)

 It's not well known outside the fandom, but *My Little Pony: Friendship is Magic* has a high school spinoff called *Equestria Girls*.
 It's a movie series that exists only because of the merchandise potential.
-Reception to the films is mixed, but it's widely agreed that they're nowhere near as good as the show.
+Reception to the films is mixed, but it's widely agreed they're nowhere near as good as the show.

 The most recent entry, *Friendship Games*, came out September of this year.
 It's...well, it's definitely a movie.
 The pacing is off, the plot is silly, and the world stretches suspension of disbelief way too much.
-(Magic is real, humans are growing wings, there's a portal to an alternate universe, *and nobody calls the authorities or government to report it.* Really?)
+(Magic is real, humans are growing wings, there's a portal to an alternate universe, *and no one outside the school knows about it despite almost no attempts to hide it.* Really?)

 That being said, I still enjoyed it.
 The animation is excellent, and the songs are catchy.
 Here's one of those songs.